Skip to content

 Execution Modes

-- Local Mode We can run our pipeline locally using local parquet files without interacting with the remote database.
+1. Local Storage Mode We can run our pipeline locally using a local database.
 This mode is ideal for fast prototyping or parameter sweeps (e.g., hyperparameter tuning).
-It is faster then the other modes as it does not perform costly database writes.
+It is faster than the other modes as it does not perform costly remote database writes.

-- Debug Mode: We run our pipelines for one-loop as a single process, persisting and reading from our remote database.
+2. Debug Mode: We run our pipelines for one loop as a single process, persisting and reading from our remote database.
 This is helpful for debugging and development before moving to production.

-For quick local development and testing of a new time series we can use the local data lake mode to run the time serie using
+For quick local development and testing of a new time series we can use the local storage mode to run the time serie using

 time_series = CryptoPortfolioTimeSerie()

 A classic use-case is to see how a strategy performs with different parameters by running it in a loop.
 Here we have a Long Short portfolio and we want to observe the hyperspace of portfolios generated by several combinations of parameters.
-In this case, we don’t want to persist any iteration in the database; perhaps we just want to see at which point the interaction of the regularization parameters starts to decrease, for example, or at which point our regression starts to stabilize.
-For these scenarios, we can run our pipelines in Local Mode mode.
+In this case, we don’t want to make time-consuming writes of the resulting data to the remote database.
+Instead, we work with a local database directly on the host.

 Let’s look at a code example to understand it better.